Santa Cruz District Field Trips

 In-Person Programs:

-Fossils, Floating, and Fauna: Explore Seacliff State Beach and discover a secret that is 2.5 to 5 million years old.
-During this two hour long program, students (grades 2-4) will have the opportunity to practice their paleontological skills by brushing for fossils…an activity that can only be done on a field trip!
-Students will then dive into how a ship made out of concrete can float and what animals call this ship home.
+Spectacular Seacliff: Explore Seacliff State Beach and discover a secret that is 2.5 to 5 million years old.
+During this two-hour long program, students (grades 2-4) will have the opportunity to practice their paleontological skills by brushing for fossils…an activity that can only be done on a field trip!
+Students will then dive into how a ship made of concrete can float and what animals call this ship home.
+Lastly, students will have the opportunity to see firsthand the impacts of the January 2023 storms and share their ideas for how to best rebuild the park.
+The maximum number of students for this trip is 30.

 Marine Sanctuary Exploration: Seacliff State Beach is located in the heart of Monterey Bay.
 This bay is a very special place as it is part of the Monterey Bay National Marine Sanctuary.
-During this 60 minute program, K-1 students will design a marine sanctuary and then travel down to the beach to look for evidence of plants, animals, and people.
+During this one hour program, K-1 students will design a marine sanctuary and then travel down to the beach to look for evidence of plants, animals, and people.

 Virtual Programs: